jeremjlr/MulDisplay/README.md

-# MurphyDisplay (v0.4) - MurphyDisplay will be switched to .NET CORE 7 (from Framework 4.8) starting on Dec.
-2022
+# MurphyDisplay git was closed and the project was renamed to MulDisplay.
+It isn't available anymore until further notice.
-MurphyDisplay is a .NET Core 7 all in one (2D/3D) display API designed as a debugging/display tool.
+MulDisplay is a .NET Core 7 all in one (2D/3D) display API designed as a debugging/display tool.
 It can be used to easily display camera frames, 3D point clouds, 3D objects, 2D/3D overlays, etc..

 ## Table of Contents
 <ol>